CiscoDevNet/multicloud-integrations/Multicloud Network Policy/limitations.md

 # Review of Match Criteria For Intra-cloud Network Policy

-Distilling the Calico and K8s network policy APIs the user can specify matches against pods, namespaces, labels (i.e. all network endpoints in given namespace) and IP CIDRs.
+Distilling the Calico and K8s network policy APIs the user can specify matches against pods, namespaces, labels (i.e. all network endpoints in given namespace) and Internet Protocol (IP) Classless Inter-domain Routing (CIDRs.
 The IP CIDRs matches transcend all K8s resource types.
 For example the CIDR matches will work for pod IPs, cluster IPs, load balance IPs or external IPs that fall within the CIDR.
 The matches can be applied in the ingress, egress or both directions.
 The APIs also allow matching based on